 Conflict and angst didn't last too long (unlike a certain regalia's whiny phase.
 Yukine, I'm looking at you).
 Questions and conflicts were resolved without dragging out.

-The art style is a bit different from some of the mainstream shows.
+style is a bit different from some of the mainstream shows.
 For some reason, it reminded me a little of the first season of Moyashimon, or the first Minami-ke.
 A little quirky, but extremely charming.

 The sound quality was excellent, extremely clear.
 The music supported the dialogue and action without overpowering them.